-Scottish artist, Mark Gilbert earned a BA in Fine Art from Glasgow School of Art in 1991.
+Scottish artist, Dr. Mark Gilbert earned a BA in Fine Art from Glasgow School of Art in 1991.
 After ten years of studio practice, The Royal London Hospital, England offered him a post as artist in resident.
 There he worked in collaboration with maxilla facial surgeon, Professor Iain Hutchison and his patients.
 The resulting exhibition and international tour led to his next project: a two-year research project and exhibition entitled, “Here I am and Nowhere Else: Portraits of Care.”

 In 2014, he was awarded his Ph.D in the Medical Sciences Interdepartmental Area (MSIA) program at the University of Nebraska Medical Center.
 His research focused on the interdisciplinary field of Art and Medicine and recognized that non-discursive methods (e.g. pictures, music, dance, poetry, etc.) can be forms of research.
 Past, present and future; silence and dialogue; listening and questioning; reflecting and experiencing; analyzing and imagining all converged into the resultant artwork and dissertation.